Can You Sue Someone After Settling With Their Insurance in Virginia?

 Best Law Firm logo

-A car accident scene with insurance paperwork and a settlement check, illustrating can you sue someone after settling with their insurance.
+A car accident scene with insurance paperwork and a settlement check, illustrating can you sue someone after settling with their insurance in Virginia.

 A car accident can leave you with injuries, medical bills, and a growing sense of frustration when insurance companies get involved.
 After filing a claim, you receive a settlement offer.
 It might seem reasonable at first—but what happens if your condition worsens or new expenses come up?
-Are you stuck with what you accepted, or can you sue someone after settling with their insurance?
+Are you stuck with what you accepted, or can you sue again after a settlement in Virginia?

 Many assume that signing a settlement agreement after a car accident closes the door for further legal action, but that's not always true.
 Some situations allow for additional claims, and understanding your rights could mean the difference between getting shortchanged and receiving the full compensation you need.